c2research/onex/README.md

                         logging level [default INFO]
 ```

-For example, to make the server externally visible in its network at port with WARN logging level, run:
+For example, to make the server externally visible in its network at port 5000 with WARN logging level, run:

 ```
-$ ./run.py -H 0.0.0.0 -p 5000 -l ERROR
+$ ./run.py -H 0.0.0.0 -p 5000 -l WARN
 ```